Japandi TV Unit - Serenity & Functionality

 Not every TV cabinet is suitable for a Japandi interior.
 The characteristics of a true Japandi TV cabinet:

 - Low profile — a Japandi TV cabinet is low to the ground, often on slender legs.
-This gives the living room air and tranquility.
+This gives the living room a sense of airiness and calm.

 - Warm solid wood — oak or mango wood, visible grain, honest material.
 No gloss, no thick lacquer layers.

 - Clean lines — no ornate decorations.
-Everything has a purpose.
+Everything has a function.

 - Organic details — subtly rounded corners, a handle recessed into the wood.